ldurback/Research/README.md

 Therefore, our task is to construct the algebra so that such a dx always exists.

-# Note

-In the complex geometric algebra, all elements have arbitrary exponents

 # Claim

-If we add formal inverses to the complex geometric algebra, all dx in the form of the above exists.
+If we add inverses and roots to the complex geometric algebra, all dx in the form of the above exists.

 Assume that dx commutes with all elements (that is, there are infinitesimals so small that they're parallel to all elements).
 Then